 The references to the “Company” mean each of [insert details of entities of the borrower/guarantor group] together with their subsidiaries (collectively. the “Company”).

-Carbon Budget means the aggregate of [value] tonnes of Carbon Dioxide Equivalent of Greenhouse Gas emissions permitted within a defined period.
+Carbon Budget means the aggregate of [value] tonnes of Carbon Dioxide Equivalent of GHG Emissions permitted within a defined period.

-Carbon Reporting means reporting of Greenhouse Gas Emissions in rounded tonnes of carbon dioxide or Carbon Dioxide Equivalent (CO2(e)) to the [COMPETENT AUTHORITY] on an annual basis in accordance with the requirements of Regulation (EU) No 601/2012 of 21 June 2012 on the monitoring and reporting of Greenhouse Gas Emissions pursuant to Directive 2003/EC of the European Parliament and of the Council, including verification of reports in accordance with Regulation (EU) No 600/2012 of 21 June 2012 on the verification of Greenhouse Gas Emission reports and tonne-kilometre reports and the accreditation of verifiers pursuant to Directive 2003/87/EC of the European Parliament and of the Council.
+Carbon Reporting means annual reporting of GHG Emissions in rounded tonnes of carbon dioxide or Carbon Dioxide Equivalent (CO2(e)) to the [COMPETENT AUTHORITY] in accordance with the requirements of Regulation (EU) No 601/2012 of 21 June 2012 on the monitoring and reporting of GHG Emissions pursuant to Directive 2003/EC of the European Parliament and of the Council, including verification of reports in accordance with Regulation (EU) No 600/2012 of 21 June 2012 on the verification of greenhouse gas emission reports and tonne-kilometre reports and the accreditation of verifiers pursuant to Directive 2003/87/EC of the European Parliament and of the Council.